leonlevitate/CV-Resume/README.md

 - _**Operations Manager**_ - Implemented strategic improvements and created processes for resource management, collaboration, and detailed reporting.
 Worked cross functionally with Software Developers, and Business teams to acheive business objectives.

 ---

 **EDISON INVESTMENT RESEARCH** (Jun 2015 to Jan 2017)
 **Client Services Manager**

-- Rolled out a Client Service operation by developing a team of 3 Client Service Executives and delivering client management activities for over 450 clients, across multiple sectors.
+- Rolled out a Client Service operation by recruiting and developing a team of 3 Client Service Executives, delivering client management activities for over 450 clients, across multiple sectors.
 - Ownership of the digital InvestorTrack® product – Campaign management & training clients how to analyse and interpret online readership reports.
-  Delivery of EdisonTV campaigns – Worked with analysts and clients to produce digital executive interviews to communicate and market the client’s investment story.
+- Delivery of EdisonTV campaigns – Worked with analysts and clients to produce digital executive interviews to communicate and market the client’s investment story.

 ---